explosion/prodigy-recipes/image/tf_odapi/docs/training_model_in_loop.md

 N number of samples are sampled from this **validation.record** (set by `eval_steps` argument) and evaluation is run on these examples.
 Supports all the [evaluation protocols](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/evaluation_protocols.md) supported by the Object Detection API

 ## Logging
 * Set Prodigy logging level to `basic` to view detailed logs from this recipe.
-Optionally you can also set 10/20 for Tensorflow
 * Optionally set [Tensorflow Logging](https://www.tensorflow.org/api_docs/python/tf/logging) to 10/20 if you want to see detailed Tensorflow logs.
 This is set by **tf_logging_level** argument

 ## Notes and Recommendations
-* Set Prodigy logging level to `basic` to view detailed logs from this recipe.
-Optionally you can also set 10/20 for Tensorflow
 * Object detection algorithms are extremely resource hungry!
 So, make sure that you run this recipe with **Tensorflow GPU**.
 However, you can choose to run **Tensorflow Serving** in **CPU** without much loss in performance.
 * Point **TensorBoard** to **model** directory to view the training progress.
 The TensorBoard is really well populated.
 Especially with **evaluation** enabled.
 * The recipe also supports all of the `data augmentations` provided by the Object Detection API out of the box.
 This can be enabled in the **pipeline_config**.
 This is especially useful if you are setting the **steps_per_epoch** argument to be more than the number of annotated examples.